The equivalence of lattice and Heegaard Floer homology: Background

 The construction of Manolescu and Ozsv\'{a}th focuses on arc systems where all of the arcs are alpha-parallel.
 Their proof also applies with little change to the case that each arc is either alpha-parallel or beta-parallel.
 We write $\cC_{\Lambda}(L,\scA)$ for the link surgery complex computed with the arc system $\scA$.

 In \cite{ZemBordered}*{Section~13}, the author studied the effect of changing the arc system, and proved a general formula which computes the effect of changing the arc system.
-See \cite{ZemBordered}*{Corollary~13.5}.
-A particularly important result is the following:

-\begin{thm}[\cite{ZemBordered}*{Theorem~13.1}] Let $L\subset S^3$ be a framed link, and let $\scA$ and $\scA'$ be arc systems which differ only on a single knot component $K_1$.
-Then
+See \cite{ZemBordered}*{Corollary~13.5} for a precise statement.